phelpsh/sigma-m-with-r/README.md

 # sigma-m-with-r

-An R script which accepts a ticker list and outputs stocks meeting a certain sigma and slope criteria
+An R script which accepts a ticker list and outputs stocks meeting a predefined sigma and slope criteria

+### This is step one in a multi-series full-stack project